Deltares/hydromt/docs/dev/plugin_dev/quickstart.rst

 .. note::

   Most of this section focuses on creating *new* functionality.
-  If you already have a plugin and want to migrate it to the new V1 architecture, please refer to the :ref:`migration` guide.
+  If you already have a plugin and want to migrate it to the new V1 architecture, please refer to the :ref:`migration_plugin` guide.

 The new V1 architecture of HydroMT provides much greater flexibility to customize behavior — for example, by adding your own ``ModelComponents`` without needing a plugin.